 Important factors affecting our growth and profitability are the ongoing impacts of the COVID-19 pandemic and the timing and extent of recovery (as discussed more fully below), supply chain pressures, the rate at which new aircraft are produced, government funding of military programs, our ability to have our products designed into new aircraft and the rates at which aircraft owners, including commercial airlines, refurbish or install upgrades to their aircraft.
 New aircraft build rates and aircraft owners spending on upgrades and refurbishments is cyclical and dependent on the strength of the global economy.
 Once designed into a new aircraft, the spare parts business is frequently retained by the Company.
 Future growth and profitability of the Test Systems business is dependent on developing and procuring new and follow-on business.
 The nature of our Test Systems business is such that it pursues large, often multi-year, projects.
 There can be significant periods of time between orders in this business which may result in large fluctuations of sales and profit levels and backlog from period to period.
-Test Systems segment customers include the USDOD, prime contractors to the USDOD, mass transit operators.
+Test Systems segment customers include the USDOD, prime contractors to the USDOD, mass transit operators and prime contractors to mass transit operators.

 In September 2021 the Company also entered into an agreement with the U.S. Department of Transportation ("USDOT") under the Aviation Manufacturing Jobs Protection Program ("AMJP") for a grant of up to \$14.7 million.
 The Company received \$7.4 million under the grant in 2021 and \$5.2 million in the first quarter of 2022.
-The Company expects to receive the remainder in the second or third quarter of 2022 upon final confirmation from the USDOT of the Company meeting its grant commitments.
-The receipt of the full award is primarily conditioned upon the Company committing to not furlough, lay off or reduce the compensation levels of a defined group of employees during the sixmonth period of performance between September 2021 and March 2022.
-The grant benefit will be recognized over the six-month performance period as a reduction to cost of products sold in proportion to the compensation expense that the award is intended to defray.
-The Company recognized the remaining \$6.0 million of the award during the quarter ended April 2, 2022.
+The Company expects to receive the remainder in the third quarter of 2022 upon final confirmation from the USDOT of the Company meeting its grant commitments.
+The receipt of the full award is primarily conditioned upon the Company committing to not furlough, lay off or reduce the compensation levels of a defined group of employees during the six-month period of performance between September 2021 and March 2022.
+The grant benefit was recognized over the six-month performance period as a reduction to cost of products sold in proportion to the compensation expense that the award is intended to defray.
+The Company recognized the remaining \$6.0 million of the award during the six months ended July 2, 2022.

 On February 13, 2019, the Company completed a divestiture of its semiconductor test business within the Test Systems segment.
-The total proceeds of the divestiture amounted to \$103.8 million plus certain contingent purchase consideration ("earn-out").
+The total proceeds of the divestiture included two elements of contingent purchase consideration ("earnout").

-The transaction included two elements of contingent earnouts.
 In the fourth quarter of 2021, the Company agreed to an earnout payment of \$10.7 million for the calendar 2020 earnout, which was recorded in 2021 as a separate line item below operating loss and was received by the Company in early January 2022.
 In March 2022, the Company agreed with the earnout calculation for the calendar 2021 earnout in the amount of \$11.3 million.
 The Company recorded the gain and received the payment in the first quarter of 2022.